I Want to Increase my Loft Insulation, but how do I Fit the Minimum Required Loft Insulation Material and Still Maintain my Storage Space?

 - Place Tri supports at 610mm centres along the rafter.
 The lip on the bottom of the Tri support will sit flush alongside the rafter to make sure it is in the centre of the rafter.

-- Slide the cross beams over the Tri supports and screw down through the slots in the cross beams to the holes in the supports.
+- Slide the cross beams over the Tri supports and position it correctly

 - Push the Uni supports up into the cross beam, mid-way between the Tri supports and twist through 90 degrees.